President- Mary Cross

 We invite you to invest in the success of the library with a membership.
 In addition to becoming a member, you might also wish to donate some of your time.
 Whether you choose to work during book sales, help with mailing, assist at a special event, or even join the board, Friends can always use a helping hand.

-Make room at home and get a tax break for helping the Hancock County Public Library.
-Drop off your gently used books, DVDs, and music CDs on Mondays, October 20, and November 24 at the side delivery entrance (northeast corner) of the library in Greenfield between 9:00 a.m. and 5:00 p.m.
+Clean up before the holidays and get a tax break for helping the Hancock County Public Library.
+On Monday, December 15, drop off your gently used books, DVDs, and music CDs at the side delivery entrance (northeast corner) of the library in Greenfield between 9 a.m. and 5 p.m.
 A volunteer will assist when someone rings the bell.
 Please request your tax receipt at the same time.

 Because of limited space, donations can only be made on specified dates.

 Look for bargain books and other media for sale on shelves near the Greenfield entrance, to the left.
-Average hardback prices are $2, children’s hardbacks $1, and DVDs $2.
+Prices range from 50 cents to two dollars.
 The branch in New Palestine also has sale items on a marked cart.

-Proceeds from sales by the Friends of the Hancock County Public Library, a non-profit volunteer group, fund programs and special equipment.
+Proceeds from sales by the Friends of the Hancock County Public Library, a non-profit volunteer group, fund free concerts and children’s events.